How Do I Slash My Budget? 47 Ways to Have an Almost Free Wedding

 32.Stock up on free samples.
 Pay a visit to cosmetic counters at department stores and stock up on free samples.
-Bare Essentials will make you a free trial size foundation, Nordstroms has Sample Saturdays.
+Bare Essentials will make you a free trial size foundation and Nordstroms has Sample Saturdays.

 33.Visit a bridal shop and look at longer length veils.
-Most of them have tears/holes in them, so it’s worth asking if you can have it (if it’s old, they’ll usually want to get rid of it).
-In return, tell them you will write a great review about the shop.
+Most of them have tears/holes in them, so it’s worth asking if you can have them (if it’s old, they’ll usually want to get rid of it).
+In return, tell them you will write a glowing review about the shop.
 You can cut and tailor the veil to a shorter length to suit your wedding look.

 34.Borrow a dress or jewelry from a family member or friend.
 After all, you do need something borrowed right?

 35.Let bridesmaids wear their own dresses and the boys their own suits.
-Everyone has a little black dress, or have them wear any solid color cocktail dress they have in their closet!
+Everyone has a little black dress, or any solid color cocktail dress they have in their closet for that matter!
 Inspiration: Ideas for Mix and Matched Bridesmaid Dresses, Printed Bridesmaid Dresses

 DO IT, MAKE IT, GROW IT YOURSELF

 37.Become a DIY Queen.
 You can make just about anything from veils to bouquets to favors.
 Yes, you’ll have to spend on materials and you’ll need to invest a decent amount of time, but in the end, DIY projects are personal, creative and cheap!
 Inspiration: Emmaline Bride, Intimate Weddings, The Broke Ass Bride

 38.Make Your Own Food.
 This will cost some money and add to the stress, but if you recruit a few extra hands and stick to things that are in season you can make an assortment of small snacks very inexpensively.
 Family style pasta dishes, stand up weddings with heavy passed appetizers, or a light buffet will work beautifully.
 You can even make your own cake, dessert or candy table.